Baby Formula Shortage... What Parents Need To Know

 • Hypoallergenic (extensively hydrolyzed) formula

 If you prefer breast milk over baby formula but you aren’t producing enough milk supply to keep up with your baby’s demand, try a local milk bank that is accredited through the Human Milk Banking Association of North America, donors have been screened for infectious disease and contamination risk.
+Always talk to your baby's pediatrician first.

 All our information is sourced through the Department of Health and Human Services, American Academy of Pediatrics, and the North American Society for Pediatric Gastroenterology, Hepatology & Nutrition.